 Apache, Apache OpenOffice, and OpenOffice.org are trademarks of the Apache Software Foundation.
-Used with permission. .
+Used with permission.
+All other trademarks mentioned in this guide belong to their respective owners.

 Acknowledgments

 This book is updated from Taming Apache OpenOffice 3.4 (by Jean Hollis Weber), which was adapted from Getting Started with OpenOffice.org 3.3 (by the OOoAuthors team) with additional material adapted from Getting Started with LibreOffice 3.4 (by the ODF Authors Team).